vertica/VerticaPy/docs/source/user_guide_data_exploration_descriptive_statistics.rst

 For example, the parameter ``ncols_block`` will divide the main query into smaller using a specific number of columns.
 The parameter ``processes`` allows you to manage the number of queries you want to send at the same time.

-An entire example is available in the :py:func:`~verticapy.vDataFrame.agg` documentation.
+An entire example is available in the :py:func:`~verticapy.vDataFrame.aggregate` documentation.